-1) A research paper revised for publication.

-2) Two undergraduate syllabi; one for an introductory survey course and one for an advanced-topics, thematic course.
+- 1) A research paper revised for submission to a peer-reviewed publication.
+(This paper is a substantial revision of an essay completed during the first year of courses). - 2) Two undergraduate syllabi; one for an introductory survey course and one for an advanced-topics, thematic course.
 The syllabi will each be accompanied by a short essay justifying the student's choices and a supporting annotated bibliography.